DranoTheCat/simple-pipeline-example/bootstrap/README.md

 1) More ephemeral build enviroments that come and go as needed, or
 2) More permament build environments that are managed as traditional infrastructure

+* ExternalDNS
-* Automating the remaining manual stuff (not automated yet do to non-trivialness of said automation.)
+* Automating the remaining manual stuff
 * Run Jenkins securely (e.g., not just expose port 8080)
 * Use TLS for Infrastructure (maybe setup with letsencrypt)
 * Run Jenkins with higher availability